-- Improve inclusion by engaging more women, young people, persons living with disabilities, religious minorities and the LGBT+ community.
+- Improving inclusion by engaging more women, young people, persons living with disabilities, religious minorities and the LGBT+ community in the democratic process;

-- Increase accountability through more effective and transparent parliamentary practises where public funds and spending is concerned.
+- Increasing accountability through more effective and transparent parliamentary practices.

 In total, CP4D engaged 30 legislatures from each of the Commonwealth regions.
 The programme supported changes in policy, increased capacity, and formalized mechanisms for increased coordination between civil society and duty bearers.
 Results were achieved at the country, regional and Commonwealth-wide programming levels.
 Find out more about the results on this page.

 The programme was implemented in partnership with the Commonwealth Parliamentary Association (CPA), Commonwealth Parliamentary Association UK Branch (CPA-UK) and the Commonwealth Local Government Forum (CLGF).

 Country-level programming focusing on inclusion of underrepresented groups was carried out in The Gambia, Ghana, India, Kenya, Malawi, Malaysia, Mozambique, Pakistan, Sierra Leone, Sri Lanka, and Uganda.
 Key results included policy and procedural changes, the introduction and enactment of legislation, as well as the introduction of external policy.
 Notable examples of changes achieved in CP4D programme countries include:

 - In Mozambique, Mércia Viriato Licá, a 23-year-old woman with a disability, was elected to the Mozambican Parliament.